goto/optimus/docs/docs/concepts/intervals-and-windows.md

 Notice the window configuration is specified under field `task.window`. **Important** note, the `version` field decides which version of window capability to be used.
 Currently available window version are `version: 1`, `version: 2` and `version: 3`.
-Version 3 is recommended to be used as version 1 will soon be deprecated.
+Version 3 is recommended to be used as version 1 and version 2 will soon be deprecated.
 To play around with window configuration, try `playground` feature for window:

 ```bash
 # executes playground for v3